ComposableFi/composable/docs/docs/products/pablo/swaps-trading.md

 efficiency, less slippage, and incentivize a use to trade more.
 Greater volume leads to higher transaction fees, which are all distributed back to liquidity providers (LPers) and PBLO token holders.

-On launch Pablo will support Balancer pools, later on followed by Uniswap 50/50 pools, Stableswap pools, as well as our custom LBP implementation.
+On launch Pablo will support Constant product pools based on [BalancersFi weighted math], later on followed by Uniswap 50/50 pools, Stableswap pools, as well as our custom LBP implementation.
 Stableswap pools allow for superior trading of stablecoins or assets of the same price, providing greater yield to LPs, and less price slippage for traders.